 On May Day 1991, the factory here at Mansfield Woodhouse suffered a tragic fire.
 The factory was burnt to the ground and everything was lost.
 Though the Parr’s were not to be so easily defeated, to ensure their employees would be able to support their families, Brian and Janet kept their members of staff on site to help with the clear up process.
 Just a year later the factory was fully rebuilt, and by April 1992, the first new machine was installed.
 Later on that year Alan Dolby, Brian and Janet’s son-in-law, joined the team on the packaging side of the business.
 We had a total of sixty-three employees, each one helping to keep Mansfield back up and running, in all its glory.

 On 19th May 2012 B & J Parr faced the devastating loss of Mr Brian Parr.
 Brian was the reason behind the success, ambition, the heart and the soul of B & J Parr, as both a company and a team.
 Brian was an intelligent man; he was a determined and hardworking gentleman, attributes of which are essential to B & J Parr.

 In 2016 Beverley Parr became the sole proprietor of B & J Parr, sparking a new era for the company.
-Bethany Parr, Beverley’s eldest daughter joined the B & J Parr to run the offices and bring a fresh outlook on day to day business.
-With the help and support from all employees, Beverley Parr and all members of management now work as a tight knit team to keep B & J Parr striving through the years.
+Bethany Parr, Beverley’s eldest daughter joined the B & J Parr team, hoping to bring a fresh outlook on day to day business.
+With the help and support from all employees, Beverley Parr and all the members of staff at B & J Parr work as a tight knit team to keep the company striving through the years.
 Carrying the same strength and heart that Brian Parr spent years building into the company.